krlospelaez/js-fixtures/README.markdown

   - returns the html contents of the body.
 Use it to assert various values on the body of the iframe DOM.
 - `window`
   - returns the global window reference of the iframe, giving you the ability to use the global variables injected into that context.

+## Installation

+Install with npm using `npm install js-fixtures` and include the fixtures.js file in your browser (or just download the raw from github).

+You may also load it using AMD.

+## Usage

+Use `fixtures.load('your-fixture.html')` in your specs instead of `jasmine.fixtures.loadFixture('your-fixture.html')`

+Clean up fixtures with `fixtures.cleanUp` (perhaps in a `afterEach()` block)

+## Gotchas (if you're used to jasmine-jquery)

+-  `set` and `appendSet` methods do not accept jQuery
+-  sandbox shortcut was removed from jasmine-jquery

 ## Executing Tests
 Do an `npm install` to grab the test dependencies.
 Then point your browser to the index.html file.